-University of Illinois at Urbana - Champaign is a great decision for individuals interested in an Animal Science major.
+University of Illinois at Urbana-Champaign is among your best bets if you're planning on studying Animal Science.
 Looking for a big school?
 This college has more than 20,000 students on campus.

 It's difficult to beat Southern Illinois University Carbondale if you wish to study Animal Science.
 Graduates of the Animal Science program report average early career wages of $31,600 and mid-career wages of $31,600.
 Located in Carbondale, Illinois, this university is a good choice for students who thrive in a city atmosphere.